StepheeGee/reading-notes/README.md

 #### Day 1 (10.9.23)

 ###### Personal Definition of Growth Mindset
-:boom:
-:collision: The courage to keep trying, trusting that improvement will follow. :boom:
+	:heartpulse: The courage to keep trying, trusting that improvement will follow. :heartpulse:
-:collision:

 ###### Reminders to keep myself in a growth mindset.
 1. 	~~I can't do this shit.~~ Failure is a part of the learning process.
 You're out of your comfort zone, Stephee.
 And that's where you should be.